 Dear Senate and House Appropriators:

-We are writing to urge you to increase funding for the Low Income Home Energy Assistance Program (LIHEAP) in FY 2015.
-LIHEAP has a vital, life-saving role.
-If sufficiently funded, it will protect millions of increasingly vulnerable families from America’s cold winters and hot summers.
-A FY 2015 appropriation of at least $4.7 billion is necessary if this program is to continue to allow states and their charitable partners to continue to serve the growing need of America’s most vulnerable households.
+We are writing to urge you to increase funding for the Low Income Home Energy Assistance Program (LIHEAP) in FY2016.
+Sufficiently funded, LIHEAP serves a vital, life-saving role protecting millions of families from America’s cold winters and hot summers.
+A FY2016 appropriation of at least $4.7 billion is necessary if this program is to continue to allow states and their charitable partners to serve the growing need of America’s most vulnerable households.

-In 2012, the national poverty rate was 15 percent and 46.5 million Americans lived in poverty, according to U.S. Census data.
+In 2013, the national poverty rate was 14.5 percent and 45.3 million Americans lived in poverty, according to U.S. Census data.
 Though the economy is improving, the need for a program like LIHEAP persists.
-Between FY 2009 and FY 2014, LIHEAP's appropriation was cut by nearly a third.
+Between FY2009 and FY2015, LIHEAP's appropriation was cut by more than one-third.
 Because of these cuts, states have been forced to reduce the number of households served, cut benefits, or both.
 We believe these reductions are too much.

-We respectfully ask you to substantially restore LIHEAP funding in FY 2015.
-While an appropriation of at least $4.7 billion is not enough to meet the full needs of vulnerable households, the program is much more effective at higher funding levels, and LIHEAP truly becomes a national program serving the most vulnerable households in all regions of the country.
+We respectfully ask you to substantially restore LIHEAP funding in FY2016.
+While an appropriation of at least $4.7 billion is not enough to meet the full needs of vulnerable households, the program is much more effective at higher funding levels, and LIHEAP truly becomes a national program serving at-risk households in all regions of the country.

-We know that Congress has made and will continue to make tough budget decisions – but reducing LIHEAP funding is not the answer.
-We urge you to restore LIHEAP funding to at least $4.7 billion in FY 2015.Click here to support the NEUAC All-Parties LIHEAP Letter
+We know that Congress has made and will continue to make difficult budget decisions – but reducing LIHEAP funding is not the answer.
+We urge you to restore LIHEAP funding to at least $4.7 billion in FY2016.Click here to support the NEUAC All-Parties LIHEAP Letter